top of page

 Who were the iGaming pioneers?

-In 1995, the internet’s playground grew bigger.
-Interops, Sports Book, and Ladbrokes put up websites, offered toll-free numbers for phone wagers.
+The internet’s playground grew bigger.
+Intertops, Sports Book and Ladbrokes put up websites, offered toll-free numbers for phone wagers.
 They let gamblers check odds without ever leaving the house.

 Many operations ran "fun" online games (a.k.a. bet without money).
 A precursor to the "free trial", if you will.
 But it wasn’t long before real money was in play.
 That same year, Liechtenstein had its first online bet.

 In 1996 competition was heating up.
-The Gaming Club was actually a contender for the "first real online casino".
-But according to records, InterCasino was the first.
-Born in Antigua and controlled by Cryptologic, InterCasino took the first real money bet in January '96.
+The Gaming Club always promoted themselves at "the first online casino" but InterCasino was the actual first to do business.
+Born in Antigua and controlled by Cryptologic, InterCasino took the first real money bet in January 1996.
 It had 18 games and a partnership with the National Indian Lottery.

 On the other side of the Atlantic, Eurobet began taking bets on UK sports and races.
-This one has a particularly interesting case since there seem to be no exact public records as to who created the company.
+Eurobet is a particularly interesting case in iGaming History since there seem to be no exact public records as to who created the company.
+It is largely a record of mergers and acquisition.
 Centrebet launched their own online sportsbook in Australia, and it was quickly followed by others as news spread.

 Finland’s National Lottery went digital, marking one of the first government sanctioned moves into online betting.